namxo/passwords/README.md

 Other users or administrators are never able to decrypt passwords, since they cannot login as the user (assuming the user's password isn't known). *If the password salt is lost, all passwords of all users are lost and unretrievable.*

+## Remote control
+This app allows full remote control by using a RESTful API.
+Read here about how to use it: https://github.com/fcturner/passwords/wiki.

+Browser plugins are available for [Firefox here](https://addons.mozilla.org/en-US/firefox/addon/firefox-owncloud-passwords) (thanks to [@eglia](https://github.com/eglia)) and for [Chrome here](https://github.com/thefirstofthe300/ownCloud-Passwords) (thanks to [@thefirstofthe300](https://github.com/thefirstofthe300)).

 ## Website icons
 There is a built in option to view website icons in the password table.
 This can be set by the administrator on the settings page of ownCloud.
 The admin has two services to choose from: DuckDuckGo (default) and Google.
 Icons are downloaded from their secured server when a user loads the page.
 Nothing fancy or unsafe (even using Google... although [they track you](http://donttrack.us)), it's just about icons.
 The icon for the ownCloud's website for example (replace *owncloud.org* with your own domain to try):
 * [https://icons.duckduckgo.com/ip2/owncloud.org.ico](https://icons.duckduckgo.com/ip2/owncloud.org.ico) (32x32 pixels)